 Faculty community engagement programs we offer vary widely (for example from Community Health to Community Arts), but we specialize in the provision of Service Learning programs, which not only provide the traditional attributes of Service Learning but also the added benefits of a unique holistic heritage experience.
 Our distinctive programs aim to bring you, your host community and their heritage together in innovative, imaginative ways, to engender positive changes within your host community.

 Working with and as part of a community is the best way to immerse yourself in local culture, custom and traditions.
 Currently we provide programs in Ireland’s most beautiful Heritage Town – Birr in County Offaly.
 Birr is one of the most community activated towns in the country, and we are well established with community bodies throughout the town and surrounding region.
 The Service Learning programs we provide with Birr Town is unique in helping to maintain both the towns heritage integrity and improve the quality of this ‘hidden gem’ for both their residents and visitors alike.

 Participants are housed in home-stay accommodation; home-stay is the preferred accommodation type of IHS as it supports opportunities for cultural exchange and immersion, as well as bringing tangible benefits to the communities that host us.
 Through the exchange of time, skills and knowledge with their host community, participants will not only help promote several social projects but (through critical thinking and reflection) will foster the growth of their own social and civic responsibilities.

-Currently the IHS only offer Service Learning Programs for groups of participants lead by a faculty member and do not cater for individual participants (but watch this space!).
+Currently the IHS only offer Service Learning Programs for groups of participants lead by a faculty member and do not cater for individual participants.
 Programs are specifically designed to match each individual institute to their most suitable local partners, but can include projects such as:

 - Engaging with programs designed for local children;

 - Engaging with programs designed for elderly locals

 - Maintenance and creation of community green spaces

 - Horticultural and bio-diversity projects